Skip To Main Content

 How long will it take to receive loan relief?

-According to the Federal Student Aid office, individuals should receive their loan relief within four to six weeks.
+According to the Federal Student Aid office link opens in a new window, individuals should receive their loan relief within four to six weeks.

 What if I’m currently a student?